 A New Way of Connecting

 We were introduced to the concept of the open space event.
-Based on the understanding that the real gems at conferences are gained in the 'in-between moments', during coffee breaks, over lunch and dinner, or in the toilets, the open space event is designed to harness that energy.
-(No, we didn't have to meet in the toilets but the participants were involved in setting the agenda.
+Based on the understanding that the real gems at conferences are gained in the 'in-between moments', during coffee breaks, over lunch and dinner, in the toilets, the open space event is designed to harness that natural energy.
+We didn't have to meet in the toilets but the participants were involved in setting the agenda.

 The open space approach made for a much more dynamic, engaged, intimate and energised meeting of minds.
 Our areas for discussion naturally fell out of the group: Business Thermodynamics; Natural Dog Training Core Exercises; ‘I look for aliens for a living’; Equines; Fascia Energetics; Path-finding and Tracking; Wild tending Food Forests; and Death and Dying.
 And there were more.
 The only down side to this approach is that you have to choose which ones to go to, you can't go to all of them.